rodrigoalvesvieira/cepfacil/README.md

 ## Licença

-CepFacil é liberado sob a licença do Eclipse com atribuições a Rodrigo Alves Vieira.
+CepFacil é liberado sob a licença do Eclipse.
 Veja os detalhes no arquivo LICENSE desse repositório.

 [CepFacil]: http://www.cepfacil.com.br